sapondanaisriwan/AdashimaaTube/README.md

 - Display full title for videos.
 - More animations.
 - Options to change color navigation bar, search Box and scroll Bar to a dark color.
-- Options to remove taps and remove all text from buttons except the Like/Dislike buttons.
+- Options to remove taps, like animation and remove all text from buttons except the Like/Dislike buttons.
 - Options to hide the buttons for Share, Download, Clip, Thanks, Save, Comments, End cards, Game Section and Music Section.
 - Options to Align the search results to the center.
 - Red subscribe button.